ashish2899/sql_challenge_Consumer_Goods_Domain/README.md

 ---

-2. What is the percentage of unique product increase in 2021 vs. 2020?
-The final output contains these fields,
+**2. What is the percentage of unique product increase in 2021 vs. 2020?
+The final output contains these fields,**

 - unique_products_2020
 - unique_products_2021